athletedecoded/rusty-ds/README.md

 On git push/pull request the CI/CD flow is triggered using Github Actions:

-1. Install and validate Rust toolchain
+1. Install and validate Rust toolchain for each of stable/beta/nightly release
 2. Format and lint code
 3. Run unit tests
 4. Build binary release
 5. Lint Dockerfile
 6. Build distroless rusty-ds image
 7. Push image to [Github Container Registry](https://github.com/athletedecoded?tab=packages)

+NB: To build and push to GHCR, uncomment section in `.github/workflows/CICD.yml`

 ## ToDos